stabbaa24/ChatGPT_M1Miage/README.md

 ## Presentation

-MiageGPT is an enhanced version of ChatGPT, capable of doing much more than answering text questions.
-Here's what MiageGPT can do for you:
+PrideGPT is an enhanced version of ChatGPT, capable of doing much more than answering text questions.
+Here's what PrideGPT can do for you:

 Classic chat management with history

 - Image generation with Dall-E and Stable Diffusion
 - Vocalized answers
-- Information on Miage and Sophia-Antipolis tourist attractions
 - And much more...

 Choose your GPT model :